Influenza (flu) and pregnancy

 The flu can be dangerous during pregnancy because pregnancy affects your immune system, heart and lungs.
 Your immune system is your body’s way of protecting itself from illnesses and diseases.
 When your body senses something like a virus that can harm your health, your immune system works hard to fight the virus.

 When you’re pregnant, your immune system isn’t as quick to respond to illnesses as it was before pregnancy.
 Your body knows that pregnancy is OK and that it shouldn’t reject your baby.
 So, your body naturally lowers the immune system’s ability to protect you and respond to illnesses so that it can welcome your growing baby.
-But a lowered immune system means you’re more likely to catch viruses like the flu.
+But a lowered immune system means you’re more likely get sick with viruses like the flu.

 Another reason the flu can be harmful during pregnancy is that your lungs need more oxygen, especially in the second and third trimesters.
 Your growing belly puts pressure on your lungs, making them work harder in a smaller space.
 You may even find yourself feeling shortness of breath at times.
 Your heart is working hard, too.
 It’s busy supplying blood to you and your baby.
 All of this means your body is stressed during pregnancy.
 This stress on your body can make you more likely to get the flu.
 If you’re pregnant or had a baby within the last 2 weeks, you’re more likely than other women to have serious health problems from the flu.